-c.
-University Discipline Committee

-The composition of the University Discipline Committee consists of a trained pool of faculty, staff, and students.
+Deleted: <#>University Discipline Committee¶ The composition of the University Discipline Committee consists of a trained pool of faculty, staff, and students.
 In cases involving Part II, section B.1 (Academic Misconduct), the Committee is comprised only of students and faculty.
-In cases including discrimination, sexual misconduct, or other sensitive issues, the Committee will only include faculty and staff.
+In cases including discrimination, sexual misconduct, or other sensitive issues, the Committee will only include faculty and staff.¶ Committee Composition¶